fillislee/fillislee.github.io/content/posts/day6.md

 +++

 Today i first had some sewing lessons and then made a little bag, to store a tiny light.
-I acidently did not cut yhe fabric right at the start, so it was a little long and thin.
+I acidently did not cut the fabric right at the start, so it was a little long and thin.